minnehkamau/week-1-code-challenge/README.md

 If demerit points are more than 12, it should print 'License Suspendend'

 ## Net salary calulator
-The input should be the basic salary and benefits givn to an employee Program will calculate PAYE Tax,NHIF deductions, NSSF deductions and allow you to see the net salary
+The input should be the basic salary and benefits given to an employee Program will calculate PAYE Tax,NHIF deductions, NSSF deductions and allow you to see the net salary